obiwanjacobi/Zsharp/docs/lexical/operators.md

 > TBD

 Implement operators by tagging regular functions with the operator signs.
+This seems to be the best way to also interop with normal .NET / C#.

 ```csharp
 // must follow the infix function rules.